dngu7/honeyplotnet/readme.md

-# PyTorch Implementation of "Automated Honey Chart Generation for Enhanced Honeyfiles"
+# PyTorch Implementation of "HoneyChart"

-The Honey Chart Architecture (HCA) is a collection of machine learning models that generate realistic and semantically consistent honey charts for honeyfiles.
+HoneyChart is a collection of machine learning models that generate realistic and semantically consistent honey charts for honeyfiles.
 HCA achieves high semantic consistency by structuring conditional prediction pathways from the surrounding document text, to the captions and then to the underlying chart data.
 HCA reduces computational requirements by utilizing multi-task learning and a novel multi-head design that learns multiple chart formats simultaneously.